-It’s been almost nine months since the pandemic started, and at this point I’ve gotten used to missing things, people, and places that I once took for granted — my favorite ramen spot, which closed for good in March; my local AMC; even my old office.
+It’s been almost nine months since the pandemic started, and at this point I’ve gotten used to missing things, people, and places that I once took for granted — my favourite ramen spot, which closed for good in March; my local cinema; even my old office.
 But most of all, I miss lesbian bars.

 Though I came out as bisexual at 17, the first time I visited a lesbian bar was after I graduated from college, when I moved to New York City for an internship.
 Like most people, I had a ton of things I was excited to do once I arrived.
 But before visiting classic tourist attractions like the Empire State Building or Central Park, I wanted to go to a lesbian bar.
 I was hoping to find a place for myself in the queer community, somewhere I could feel at home.

 Of the 2,100 drinking holes in NYC, by the time I arrived, only three were lesbian bars: Cubbyhole, Henrietta Hudson (both in the West Village), and Ginger’s Bar (in Brooklyn).
 My first weekend in the city, I decided to go to Henrietta’s, which, frankly, is not what comes to mind when you picture a must-see NYC venue.
 It’s a small dive bar with a few seats, cheap drinks, and a tiny dance floor that gets way too crowded on weekends.
 I was thrilled to be there.